nus-cs2103-AY2122S1/ip/README.md

 All you need is: :wink:
    1. Click this [link](https://github.com/HangZelin/ip) to **download**!
    2. Double-click to open it.
-   3. Tell duke tasks to add.
+   3. Tell hyddd tasks to add.
-   4. Let duke manage your tasks for you!
+   4. Let hyddd manage your tasks for you!

 It is **FREE** to use!!!